 They are a comfort and a confidante.
 Dogs are non-judgemental, and their mere presence will often have a calming effect.

 Studies have long since shown the benefits of using dogs to aid mental health, well-being, and confidence.
 Our volunteers tell us how wonderful it is to be able to share their incredible dogs with someone else.
 Come and join us and share how amazing your dog truly is.

 An Assistance Dog is a dog that has been trained to perform a specific set of tasks and focus on a single person.
 Most people will think of Guide Dogs for the Blind as a good example but did you know there are many recognised organisations that are members of Assistance Dogs UK?
 You may also have heard of Hearing Dogs or Medical Detection Dogs.

-A Therapy Dog is often a pet dog belonging to a volunteer which visits establishments or the community to provide comfort.
+A Therapy Dog is often a pet dog belonging to a volunteer who visits establishments or the community to provide comfort.
 Therapy Dogs are used in Animal Assisted Therapy (AAT) or Animal Assisted Intervention (AAI) to improve mental, physical, social and emotional functioning with the aid of animals.

-Dogs will be temperament assessed for the role they will fulfil such as visiting schools to help children with reading, working with autistic adults and children, visiting the sick or elderly, or increasingly associated with large corporations as part of their staff well-being programme to reduce stress in the work place.
+Dogs will be temperament assessed for the role they will fulfil such as visiting schools to help children with reading, working with autistic adults and children, visiting the sick or elderly, or increasingly associated with large corporations as part of their staff well-being programme to reduce stress in the workplace.

-In the first instance you will need to contact the office on 07840 994003 or at email@example.com to ask for a registration pack to be sent to you.
+In the first instance, you will need to contact the office on 07840 994003 or at email@example.com to ask for a registration pack to be sent to you.

 In the pack you will be given a list of assessors who cover your area, please make contact and arrange a mutually convenient time and place.
 Please note, all our assessors are volunteers and many work full time so there may be a short delay in getting a date set up.